Home » Good Practices Procedures » Barite Plugs Applications, Formulation & Operation

 Water-Based Mud Application

-The slurry is composed of barite, fresh water, sodium acid pyrophosphate (SAPP) and caustic soda.
+The slurry comprises barite, fresh water, sodium acid pyrophosphate (SAPP), and caustic soda.
 SAPP, a thinner, increases the barite settling rate by lowering the yield point (check also Yield Point In Drilling Mud Formula) and gel strength of the slurry, and the caustic soda is added to provide an alkaline environment (pH = 10).

 The formulation for one barrel of a 20 lbs/gal barite slurry is: